List of Fantastic Beasts characters: Jacob Kowalski

 Jacob Kowalski (played by Dan Fogler) is a brave First World War veteran, a genial No-Maj and a talented and creative aspiring baker.
+His birthday is on January 15th (national bagel day).
 Hoping to get out of his dead-end factory job, he accidentally takes Newt Scamander's magical suitcase menagerie when he goes to apply for a bank loan to open a bakery.
 He meets Newt, Tina, and Queenie in Fantastic Beasts and Where to Find Them and is quickly smitten with Queenie.
 At the end of the film, Jacob has been given the money by Newt to open his bakery, but his memory of their magical adventures are erased.

 In The Crimes of Grindelwald, it is revealed that he regained his memories of Queenie and the others.
 Since marriage is forbidden by the MACUSA between magical and non-magical people in America, Jacob refuses to marry Queenie, whom he wishes to protect from the wrath of the magical community.
 Queenie, wounded by his refusal, leaves him to join Grindelwald, who promises her the hope of marrying Jacob.

 In Secrets of Dumbledore, Lally Hicks recruits Jacob to join the cause against Grindelwald and presents him with a wand.
 He assists Newt, Lally, Theseus, Yusuf Kama, and Dumbledore in preventing Grindelwald from stealing the election of Supreme Mugwump.
 At the end of the film, Queenie returns to his side and they get married in his New York City bakery.

 Queenie Goldstein

 Queenie Goldstein (played by Alison Sudol) is Tina's younger sister and roommate and a skilled Legilimens.
 She meets Jacob Kowalski in New York City during the events of Fantastic Beasts and Where to Find Them.
 Sharing a love of cooking, they fall deeply in love, but MACUSA bans marriage between wizards and No-Majs.
 Wounded by Jacob's refusal to marry her (even though he feels it is to protect her), Queenie joins Grindelwald in The Crimes of Grindelwald, as he promises her a new world order.
-In Secrets of Dumbledore, Queenie becomes increasingly disillusioned with Grindelwald, finally rejecting his beliefs and leaving by the end of the movie.
-Then, Queenie marries Jacob in his New York City bakery.
+In Secrets of Dumbledore, Queenie becomes increasingly disillusioned with Grindelwald, ultimately renouncing him.
+She later marries Jacob in the latter's New York City bakery.

 Mary Lou Barebone

 Mary Lou Barebone (played by Samantha Morton) is a fanatical No-Maj campaigner against wizardry and the abusive, adoptive mother of Credence, Chastity, and Modesty.
-She is unaware that she has adopted a magical child.
+She is unaware that she has adopted a magical child and was killed by it.